 What to serve with corn chowder?
 Winter’s still hanging an and you’re looking for a quick, simple dish that fills you up and warms you up.
 How about some delicious corn chowder?
 Corn chowder is a versatile dish that can accommodate a variety of tastes.
 If you are now wondering what to serve with corn chowder, there are a variety of foods that can complement a bowl of corn chowder.

 How is corn chowder made?

-Side dishes for and what to serve with corn chowder
+Side dishes for and what to pair with corn chowder

 As important as how the chowder is made is what goes with it.
 Fortunately, there are a variety of options that pair well with a nice, warm bowl of chowder.
-Because corn makes corn chowder a sweeter soup, many like to complement the dish with something that is either hearty, salty, or slightly bitter.
-For example, if you’re looking to amplify the heartiness of the soup, you can enjoy more dairy dishes with a grilled quesadilla (with or without meat) or a grilled cheese sandwich; cheeses such as cheddar or gouda melt well and lend a nice sharpness to complement the sweetness.
+Because corn makes corn chowder a sweeter soup, many like to compliment the dish with something that is either hearty, salty, or slightly bitter.
+For example, if you’re looking to amplify the heartiness of the soup, you can enjoy more dairy dishes with a grilled quesadilla (with or without meat) with black bean in the mixture, or a grilled cheese sandwich; cheeses such as cheddar or gouda melt well and lend a nice sharpness to complement the sweetness.

 What to serve with corn chowder for Vegans?

 If you’re vegan or just like a fresh flavor to complement your meal, a salad, with romaine or arugula, is always a nice option.
 You can also add a side of sweetness with cherry tomatoes or a kick to the chowder with some jalapeno peppers.
 Other healthy options include a kale salad,